-- If the partnership files an information and composite tax return electronically, what information must be sent in and what documents must be retained? - If the partnership mails its information and composite tax return, where does it send the return?
+- If the partnership files an information and composite tax return electronically, what information must it send in and what documents does it have to retain? - If the partnership mails its information and composite tax return, where does it send the return?